 If the board member asking the above questions is a member of the finance committee, one might assume that his or her special interest in the museum’s financial condition prompted these queries, with the dashboard merely serving as a touchstone.
 But the board member might well have been a member of the curatorial committee who is typically far more interested in issues of an artwork’s provenance or quality.
 When a dashboard’s readily accessible metrics and graphic displays result in a board member expanding his or her comfort zone and becoming more fully engaged, then it’s a gain for the entire board and organization.

 8. Bring all board members up to speed around a shared knowledge base

 The more board members are conversant with multiple aspects of the organization’s operations, the more effective the board can be as a governing team and the more valuable the board can be to the organization.
 Dashboards by themselves will not supply the shared knowledge base the board needs, but they can serve as a recurring reminder of the key factors at play and thereby equip all board members with a basic understanding of what makes the place tick.
-Incorporating the most recent set of dashboards in each new board member’s orientation packet, coupled with an opportunity to review them under the guidance of a fellow board member serving as mentor, would be an excellent way to begin the process of sharing this knowledge base.
+Incorporating the most recent set of dashboards in each new board member’s orientation packet, coupled with an opportunity to review them under the guidance of a fellow board member serving as a mentor, would be an excellent way to begin the process of sharing this knowledge base.